gordontang/gordontang.github.io/about.md

 title: About Me
 ---

-I am an industrial engineering student with data-driven and user-centered experiences.
+I am an industrial engineering student who is passionate about building products that connect people and build meaningful relationships.

-I am passionate about building products that help people and society and aspire to be a great product manager.
+I aspire to be a great product manager, and have had data-driven and user-centered experiences working in and leading teams with up to 50 talented individuals.

 ### Products I built
 <table>